dorukyalcin/Comp306-Project/scripts/README.md

 - Run `quick_view.sh` to check status anytime
 - `safe_restart.sh` is safe for code changes
 - `fresh_start.sh` is perfect for demos
+- Use option 8 in dev menu to check horse racing system
 - `teardown.sh` only when you want to start completely fresh

 All scripts are designed to be safe, user-friendly, and provide clear feedback about what they're doing!